alancmathew/anime-recommendation-engine/README.md

+**Goal**: Create an recommendation engine to predict which titles an individual who has watched a few anime shows, is likely to enjoy the most.

 ## 1. Data Collection & Cleaning <a name="1-collection" href="#toc">^</a>

 The data for this project was collected by scraping pages from [Anime-Planet](https://www.anime-planet.com/), a database that contains information about anime shows/movies and a place for users to log their watch history, to-watch list, rate and review anime.

 To find links to user pages, the program crawled over 5 million pages of the websites.
 It then scraped 250k+ pages of user data, did some preliminary cleaning, and stored the data in a SQL database.

+For exploratory analysis of the data, take a look at the [appendix](#appendix).

 ## 2. Feature Engineering <a name="2-fe"  href="#toc">^</a>